 The Final Word on Tipping in Spain

 The bottom line about tipping in Spain?
 Do what you feel is right.
 The Spanish do not generally leave tips for drinks and they do not feel compelled to always leave a tip for food.
 If they do, it isn’t as much as in other countries.
-Remember if you decide to tip, you are also fueling the expectation for other foreigners to tip.

 Check out our post on everything you need to know to visit Spain!